insjunaid/-tableau-18/README.md

-# -tableau-18
+# tableau
-this shows the titanic datasets and graphs are represented for the datasets
+- This shows the titanic dataset
+- Graphs are represented for the dataset